GetUSB.info Logo

 Update:

-From this article, the Raspberry Pi 4’s USB-C power port was designed outside of official USB-IF specifications, making it incompatible with many USB-C chargers and/or power supplies.
-You can read more about from the link above and the information gathered to come to such a conclusion was done by a well known Google engineer, Benson Leung.
+From this article, the Raspberry Pi 4 USB-C power port was designed outside of official USB-IF specifications, making it incompatible with many USB-C chargers and power supplies.
+You can read more from the link above.
+The analysis leading to this conclusion was conducted by well-known Google engineer Benson Leung.

-The raspberry Pi is a collection of small computer boards put together in a simplistic way to create the foundation of a computer system.
-The Raspberry Pi (also known as RPi) was released back in Feb of 2012 in the United Kingdom.
-The original intent of the RPi was to develop a low cost and simplistic computer which students could learn and develop.
+The Raspberry Pi is a collection of small computer boards assembled in a simplified way to form the foundation of a computer system.
+The Raspberry Pi (also known as RPi) was released in February 2012 in the United Kingdom.
+Its original intent was to provide a low-cost, simple computer platform for students to learn and develop on.

-The original model became far more popular than anticipated, and started selling outside its target market for uses such as robotics.
-It does not include peripherals (such as keyboards and mice) or even come inside a case.
-Literally a bare-bones product.
+The original model became far more popular than anticipated and quickly expanded beyond its intended educational market into areas such as robotics.
+The platform does not include peripherals such as keyboards or mice, nor does it ship in a case.
+It is, quite literally, a bare-bones product.

-To give you an idea of the popularity, the RPi products have sold over 19 million units between its release in 2012 to the end of fiscal year 2018.
-This makes the RPi one of the best-selling computers in the world, although a computer with limited resources.
+To give you an idea of its popularity, Raspberry Pi products sold more than 19 million units from their 2012 launch through the end of fiscal year 2018.
+This places the Raspberry Pi among the best-selling computers in the world, albeit with limited resources.
 Until now.

-This week the Raspberry Pi Foundation has released the Pi 4.
-This is one hell of a great product.
-Check out these specifications:
+This week, the Raspberry Pi Foundation released the Pi 4.
+It is an impressive upgrade.
+Here are the key specifications:

 • A 1.5GHz quad-core 64-bit ARM Cortex-A72 CPU (~3× performance)